Measles Madness: An inevitable outbreak and what we can learn from it

 Because measles is so contagious, the percentage of the population that needs to vaccinated to maintain herd immunity is about 95%.
 (4) So we’re seeing the predictable results of my county’s kindergartners falling to 84.5%, and we should all be concerned that the percentage for the nation as a whole is teetering at 94.3% and falling according to the CDC.

 This is terrifying and our kids are at risk.
-Most people don’t know that 110,000 people throughout the world (mostly kids under five years old) still died of measles in 2017.
-That’s because public health officials trying to deliver vaccine struggle every day to overcome obstacles such as poverty, war, and lack of funding in many places across the globe.
+Most people don’t know that 136,000 people throughout the world (mostly kids under five years old) still died of measles in 2018 according to the World Health Organization.
+That number has risen for two straight years.
+That’s because public health officials trying to deliver vaccines struggle every day to overcome obstacles such as poverty, war, and lack of funding in many places across the globe.
 And here in my wealthy community anyone can get the vaccine today with a phone call – and our rates are plummeting.
 That’s a tragedy.

 There are a lot of terrible illnesses in the world that we can’t do much about.
 Even against influenza, our vaccines are imperfect and we do the best we can.
 But it’s different with measles.
 One dose of the vaccine provides 93% protection against the virus, and two takes that up to 98%.
 Most public health officials think that we can eliminate measles from the earth someday, just like smallpox.